 What do you do after packing out Wembley Stadium three nights in a row?
 This, understandably, makes him an odd choice for a list whose operative word is ‘underrated’.

 Ed Sheeran remains at heart, a veteran street musician.
-An exemplar of making one’s own luck, his tenacity and raw skill have seen him clamber up the ladder to the point where a big break of Swiftian proportions was inevitable.
-Having lived a short while in destitution, he emerged out of the London busking circuit, a ruthlessly competitive scene which breeds musicians of a very high calibre.
+An example of making one’s own luck, his tenacity and raw skill have seen him clamber up the ladder to the point where a big break of Swiftian proportions was inevitable.
+Having lived a short while in destitution, he emerged out of the London busking circuit, a ruthlessly competitive scene which breeds musicians of a very high caliber.

-Nowadays he can found on the biggest stages in the world where he manages to entertain hundreds of thousands of fans at a time using only his voice, his guitar and his loop unit.
+Nowadays he can found on the biggest stages in the world where he manages to entertain hundreds of thousands of fans at a time using only his voice, his guitar, and his loop unit.

 Think about that for just one second.
 No backing vocals, nothing to mask or distract from mistakes or imperfections.
 Ed Sheeran instead builds and layers his own tracks from scratch using a loop pedal, his mastery of which got him noticed in the first place.

 Compare this to any other lip-synching ‘artists’ in the pop-sphere and the chasmic difference in talent becomes apparent.